MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 >>> TBD Need to follow up on  and debugging capabilities via command line.

-For more information, see [WinDbg Preview - Scripting Menu](windbg-scripting-preview.md).
+For more information, see [WinDbg Preview - Scripting](windbg-scripting-preview.md).

 ![Screen shot of scripting menu in debugger](images/windbgx-scripting-menu.png)